 Tip 3: Focus on Smaller, Daily Dosages

-Smaller, daily doses of creatine supplementation (three to five grams or 0.1 gram per kilogram of body mass) are effective according to research.
+Smaller, daily doses of creatine supplementation (three to five grams or 0.1 grams per kilogram of body mass) are effective according to research.
 Recent studies suggest that a creatine loading phase may not be required to achieve benefit.

 A creatine loading phase (taking up to five times as much of the normally recommended dose during your first week) is popular among bodybuilders.
 This is thought to “load” the muscle tissue with sufficient creatine stores.